 - a) If a customer does not have a valid travel document and is not able to show the reservation on their smart phone or computer; they will be considered Unticketed and must purchase a ticket from the Conductor.

-- b) COTS may be used with un-ticketed customers in the following categories:
+- b) eCOTS may be used with un-ticketed customers in the following categories:

 - Cash.

 - Payment due.

 - Customer removal.

 - Prior erroneous lift.

 - Carry-bys.

 - Deadheading railroad employees.

-- c) COTS must be issued in the presence of the customer, and all copies of the ticket must be punched as a single transaction.
+- c) eCOTS must be issued in the presence of the customer.

 - d) The Conductor or Assistant Conductor must inform the customer that they are required to provide valid photo identification.
-COTS must be issued in sequential order.